ianfoose/php-rest-api/README.md

 # About
-A REST API framework in PHP
+A REST API framework for PHP

 ## Use